 I have a love-hate relationship with makeup.
-Sure, it gives skin a sun-kissed glow even in the dead of winter, eliminates dark eye circles, boosts lip brightness and makes even my short and sparse lashes look downright fluttery.
+Sure, it gives skin a sun-kissed glow even in the dead of winter, covers up dark circles and makes even my short and sparse lashes look downright fluttery.
 But then there’s the cost.

 Dropping $300 at the makeup counter and walking out of the store with a teeny tiny bag containing a couple of bottles and a lipstick?
 No thanks.

-Still, I have to look presentable most days, so my makeup kit is full of budget and mid-range products.
+Still, I wear makeup most days and my kit is full of budget and mid-range products.
 It probably resembles that of a lot of Canadian women—one study found that roughly half of us wear at least one makeup product each week.

 To find a way to look like a million bucks without the steep price tag, I chatted with Nikki Strachan, a veteran makeup artist and instructor at George Brown College in Toronto.
-A self-described “product junkie,” she insists that there are ways to spend wisely without compromising on quality.
+The good news?
+She insists that there are ways to spend wisely without compromising on quality.

 It’s all about that base

-In other words, while shelling out for her personal fave–the Giorgio Armani Power Fabric foundation–will get you pretty flawless skin, it’s $78 a bottle.
-At $50 to $60 each, Laura Mercier, NARS and Stila products are still expensive, but they’re long-lasting and come in a wide range of shades.
+In other words, while shelling out for her personal fave–the Giorgio Armani Power Fabric foundation–will get you a flawless complexion, it’s $80 a bottle.
+At over $50 each, Laura Mercier, NARS and Stila products are still expensive, but they’re long-lasting and come in a wide range of shades.
 For the budget-conscious, Revlon is a good pick at under $20.

 The best drugstore mascara

 Taking good care of your skin means that you often can go cheaper on things like mascara.
 How cheap?
 Try $5.
 That’s the cost of one of Strachan’s surprise go-to pick for creating long, luscious lashes.